Working at height: safety rules every tradesperson must know

 Do I need a qualification to use a tower scaffold?

 PASMA training is the accepted standard of competence to erect and use a mobile access tower.
 It will be required by most principal contractors.
+This training ensures that you understand how to safely use and assemble the equipment, reducing the risk of accidents.

 Who is responsible for scaffolding safety on my job?

 If you have scaffolding erected for your project, you are responsible for ensuring it is properly erected and inspected before use and at least every seven days while in use.
+This responsibility includes ensuring the competence of those involved in erection and inspection.

 What should I do if I spot unsafe working at height?

 Raise it with the site manager immediately.
 If there is an imminent risk of serious injury, report it to the HSE.
+Ignoring unsafe practices can lead to severe consequences.
+By taking action, you contribute to a safer working environment for everyone involved.

 Ready to get started?